dekuNukem/PicoRC/osborne1.md

 * Note the orientation!

-* Bend the cable so it goes towards inside.
+* Bend the cable so it goes inwards.

 * Use the standoff to secure it from the other side.